Uberi/kw-cycling-map/README.md

 Kitchener-Waterloo Cycling Map
 ==============================

-A map of Kitchener, ON, Canada and Waterloo, ON, Canada, designed with cycling in mind.
+An open-source map of Kitchener, ON, Canada and Waterloo, ON, Canada, designed with cycling in mind using QGIS.
 The map prominently marks:

 * Low-speed-limit and high-speed-limit roads.
 * Cycling infrastructure separated into simple "cycling with cars" and "cycling without cars" categories.